cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 **Step 4: Application Testing** For brevity, we are treating several test steps together.
-An application's source code and resultant artefacts may be tested in parallel: static security and policy testing (linting and SAST) on source code; unit testing of the application (either outside or inside the built container artefact); and acceptance, composition, and security testing of built container images.
-Some systems scan a container image at this stage before pushing it to a registry, while others rely on the registry to perform the scan and promote the artefact if it passes.
+An application's source code and resultant artifacts may be tested in parallel: static security and policy testing (linting and SAST) on source code; unit testing of the application (either outside or inside the built container artifact); and acceptance, composition, and security testing of built container images.
+Some systems scan a container image at this stage before pushing it to a registry, while others rely on the registry to perform the scan and promote the artifact if it passes.
 Whether the acceptance testing of the container image will be done in the CI stage depends on the target deployment, and the CD system's ability to verify details later in the pipeline.
 The Workers complete these tests and return the environment containing the built application, plus new metadata attesting to the results of the tests performed.